Home

 Knowing exactly who the audience is will help you choose the tone and content of the speech.

 A theme is a thread to hang your speech on.
-It unites it.
-To keep your speech simple choose one.
+It unites it by linking all the pieces, (opening, body and conclusion), together.

 It's easier to begin with the body or middle of your speech because this is where you express your main points or ideas of your chosen theme.
 You will add the conclusion and beginning later.

-Select 3 main points.
 Start with the most important first.
-For each point you make give one or two examples to illustrate it.
-When you give your speech you'll link the points with transitions.
+For each point you make, give one or two examples to illustrate it.
+When you give your speech you'll link the points with transitions or bridges to get smoothly from one idea to the next.

 (If you need more explanation of transitions you'll find it here on this page: how to write a speech.)

-Conclusions of Christmas speeches should leave your audience full of hope - looking forward to coming events, united and with a sense of gratitude.
+The ending of you speech should leave your audience full of hope - looking forward to coming events, united, and with a sense of gratitude.

-To end well, reinforce your theme, summarise your main points and finish with strong statement or maybe a quotation from those below that will resonate on in the minds of your audience.
+To finish well, reinforce your theme, summarize your main points and end with strong statement or maybe a quotation from those below.
+What's ideal is an ending your audience will remember.

 The beginning of your speech:

-And you'll see just how easy it will be to adapt the template for your own use!
+You'll see how easy it will be to adapt the template for your own use!

 Christmas, children, is not a date.
 It is a state of mind.